shibiaowan/SHARP/README.md

 SHARP will give 5 different ARI-based metrics, in which "HA" (Hubert and Arabie's ARI) is corresponding to the ARI we often use.

-# Running multiple times of SHARP:
+## Running Multiple Times of SHARP:

 SHARP will produce robust yet stochastic clustering results.
 To evaluate the clustering performance, running multiple times of SHARP is sometimes necessary.
 SHARP provides this kind of functions as follows:
 ```{r}